Grkmus/gis-for-construction/README.md

 basic planning and follow up tool for transportation projects on GIS environment.

 -Add all your project essentials on the map and take note about them.
--Syncrohinize Work Breakdown structure and make activity queries on project parts.
+-Synchronize your Work Breakdown Structure and make activity queries on the project parts.
--Monitor whole project in one system
+-Monitor the project progress in one system